 One nice touch is the fact that new enemies wander into places you’ve been to already.
 This is actually just a clever, believable respawn system like in the System Shocks.
 You’re not alone in Talos I, after all.
 So the enemy encounters of Prey are very dynamic like they should be, you never know which enemies you’ll find where.

 Though one sillyness is the unlimited spawning military operators late in the game, when those operator dispensers are normally limited to 3.
 Why can they produce infinite?
 It’s not a real challenge since you can block the dispensers, and the military operators pose no threat whatsoever to the player, even though they laughably tool every Typhon they come across despite the Typhon being the ultimate threat to mankind, which highlights Typhon AI deficiencies further, and this harms immersion when it happens.

 But the other issue with infinite military operators is how cheep it feels; the game was lacking enemy variety before, and now we get a Half-Life style military invasion on this alien-overrun facility, but all we see from it are a bunch of identical looking operators, which look very much like the other operators we’ve seen throughout the entire game?
-No, limit the operators to 3 per dispenser, and add humans with new guns since the game is also lacking guns.
+No, limit the operators to 3 per dispenser, and add humans with new guns since the game is also lacking guns, and add NEW robot enemies which the game desperately needs.
 I have a feeling Arkane games will never have adequate enemy variety, but while this is disappointing, it hasn’t prevented them from achieving what I consider to be greatness.
 But it’s underwhelming regardless.